DominicBurkart/leoronic/readme.txt

   - Flexibility.
     If your computers (or at least one of them) can run your code, Leoronic can coordinate it.
-Just give it a list of tasks and some runtime parameters and it'll deal with when to run what where.
+Just give it a list of tasks and some runtime parameters and it'll deal with where to run what.

   - Fault Tolerance.
     Leoronic's central features are tolerant to network failures.
 Even if